Xenonauts/GermanWeaponsPack/README.md

 ### Authors:
 - PaulJay (creator)

+### Version
+0.1

 ### Description:
-This mods adds some interesting german weapons of the Cold War era.
+This mod adds some interesting German weapons of Cold War era.

 ###Content:
-- H&K MP5 (weapon.gw_submachinegun)
+- HK MP5 (weapon.gw_submachinegun)
-- H&K G3  (weapon.gw_rifle)
+- HK G3  (weapon.gw_rifle)
 - MG3    (weapon.gw_machinegun)

 ###Notes:
-The images for the G3 and MG3 are based on images provided by the original game (Xenonauts by Goldhawk Interactive).
+The images for the G3 and MG3 are derived from images provided by the original game (Xenonauts by Goldhawk Interactive).